There are a large number of

 - @read{pathname}

-identical pathname was previously used in a @write, the output file
+If the same identical pathname was previously used in a @write,

-@file-time will all refer to the file named in the argument of
+all refer to the file named in the argument of @read.

-@read.
-However, if the @read function has its result
+However, if the @read function has its result concatenated with

-concatenated with something else instead of appearing by itself as the
+something else instead of appearing by itself as the argument to another

-argument to another function, then the effect will be to copy the entire
+function, then the effect will be to copy the entire contents of the

 - @probe{pathname}